RubixML/ML/docs/preprocessing.md

 | [Z Scale Standardizer](transformers/z-scale-standardizer.md) | Columns | [-∞, ∞] | ● | ● |

 ## Feature Conversion
-Feature converters are transformers that convert feature columns of one type to another.
-Since learners can be compatible with different data types, it may be necessary sometimes to convert features of an incompatible type to a compatible one.
+Feature converters are transformers that convert feature columns of one data type to another by changing their representation.

 | Transformer | From | To | Stateful | Elastic |
 |---|---|---|---|---|